 2. Check the weather forecast and pack accordingly.
-As you can see below, it’s going to be on the cooler side, and there’s a slight chance of rain every day, so make sure you pack a hoodie, and possibly a rain poncho.
-Plus, inside the panel rooms can be cold, and if you’re camping out for Hall H, it can be quite cold by the water, so I always bring a hoodie anyway.
-Even though it might be a little overcast, don’t forget sunscreen!
+As you can see below, it’s going to be on the warm side, but inside the panel rooms can be cold, and if you’re camping out for Hall H, it can be quite cold by the water, so a hoodie or light jacket is good idea.
+It’s also going to be very sunny, so don’t forget sunscreen!

 3. Wear comfortable shoes.
 It’s a little too late to start getting in shape now for SDCC, but since you will be doing a ton of walking (the Exhibit Hall floor alone is pretty massive as you can see below), you should at least wear some comfortable, broken in walking shoes.
 Do NOT try to wear a brand new pair of shoes to SDCC.
 Your feet will regret it.
 Insoles are also a good idea.